dyazincahya/awesome-nativescript/README.md

 - [Nordic Semiconductor's DFU](https://github.com/CatchABus/nativescript-plugins/tree/master/packages/nordic-dfu) - A NativeScript plugin that integrates Nordic Semiconductor's DFU (Device Firmware Update) library, enabling seamless Bluetooth OTA firmware updates for compatible BLE devices.
 - [Orientation](https://github.com/NativeScript-Use/NativeScript-Use/tree/main/packages/nativescript-orientation) - A NativeScript plugin to control and listen for device screen orientation changes on Android and iOS.
 - [Pdf](https://github.com/NativeScript/plugins/blob/main/packages/pdf) - A simple PDF viewer.
 It conveniently uses the iOS WKWebView, and for Android it uses [AndroidPdfViewer](https://github.com/barteksc/AndroidPdfViewer).
+- [Printer](https://github.com/oliverphaser/nativescript-printer) - A NativeScript plugin for sending an image, PDF or the screen contents to a physical printer.
 - [Secure Storage](https://github.com/NativeScript/plugins/blob/main/packages/secure-storage) - Secure Storage using [SAMKeychain](https://github.com/soffes/SAMKeychain) on iOS and [Hawk](https://github.com/orhanobut/hawk) on Android.
 - [Shared Notification Delegate](https://github.com/NativeScript/plugins/blob/main/packages/shared-notification-delegate) - This project aims to prevent the shortcomings that come from the iOS implementation of only allowing a single delegate.
 - [SMS Inbox](https://github.com/edusperoni/nativescript-plugins/tree/main/packages/nativescript-sms-inbox) - A NativeScript plugin to read text messages on android phone inbox using undocumented android api.
 - [Social Share](https://github.com/NativeScript/plugins/blob/main/packages/social-share) - A plugin that allows you to share content to social media.
+- [Speech Recognition](https://github.com/EddyVerbruggen/nativescript-speech-recognition) - Speech to text, using the awesome engines readily available on the device.
 - [Task](https://github.com/NativeScript-Use/NativeScript-Use/tree/main/packages/nativescript-task) - A NativeScript module for simply handling background tasks via web workers.
 - [Theme Switcher](https://github.com/NativeScript/plugins/blob/main/packages/theme-switcher) - A plugin that allows you to switch themes based on the theme from `@nativescript/theme`.
+- [Universal Links](https://www.npmjs.com/package/@nativescript-community/universal-links) - Universal links (IOS) and App Links (Android) support for NativeScript.
 - [View Shot](https://github.com/valor-software/nativescript-plugins/tree/master/packages/nativescript-view-shot) - Take a screenshot of an existing view, or render a view in the background and take a screenshot of it.
 - [Zip](https://github.com/NativeScript/plugins/blob/main/packages/zip) - A plugin to zip and unzip files.